+- Travel expense allowance.

+- Additional support needs for learning allowance.

+- 17. Where a student has access to alternative funds, this renders them ineligible for the relevant full allowances (see paragraph 6).

+- 18. A student's alternative funds may cover only some of the purposes for which bursary allowances may be awarded.
+In such cases, where the student is otherwise eligible, the college may (at its discretion) consider offering support from other bursary allowances.

 - 19. Under no circumstances should colleges offer a student an allowance based on a category that does not define the student.
 A student can be defined as either:

 - A student under 18.

 - A parentally-supported student.

 - A self-supporting student.

+- A care-experienced student

+- A Universal Credit student

-- 20. These definitions are explained further in the Advisors Notes which support this document.
+- 20. These definitions are explained further in the Advisors' Notes which support this document.